0day-ci/linux/Documentation/networking/bonding.rst

 		consider the slave up only when all of the arp_ip_targets are reachable

+missed_max

+        Maximum number of arp_interval monitor cycle for missed ARP replies.
+        If this number is exceeded, link is reported as down.

+        Normally 2 monitor cycles are needed.
+One cycle for missed ARP request and one cycle for waiting ARP reply.

+        default 2

 downdelay

 	Specifies the time, in milliseconds, to wait before disabling